email: roadarch@outlook.com

 Oneida, NY

 The Kallet Theatre opened in 1938.
 When the theatre closed, it was used as a skating rink.
 In 1983, the building was renovated and reopened as the Kallet Civic Center.
 It is used for live performances and events.
-For more, see these websites: 1 and 2. [map]
+For more, see this website. [map]

 Oswego Theatre